-A student may initiate voluntary withdrawal from the Program.
-After submitting a letter to the Program Director requesting a withdrawal, students will be requested to conduct an exit interview with the Program Director prior to leaving the Program.
+A student may initiate voluntary withdrawal from the program.
+After submitting a letter to the program director requesting a withdrawal, students will be requested to conduct an exit interview with the program director prior to leaving the program.
 Students should withdraw from all courses and review official withdrawal deadlines for questions on tuition refunds.
-Withdrawal information can be found at https://catalog.pace.edu/graduate/academic/academic-policies-general-regulations/registration-policies/withdrawal-policy/
+The Withdrawal Policy information can be found in the Graduate Catalog.